-The first step in our mission to create Predator Free Waiheke is an ambitious programme to eradicate mustelids – stoats, ferrets and weasels.
+The first step in our mission to create Predator Free Waiheke was an ambitious programme to eradicate mustelids – stoats, ferrets and weasels which started in 2016.

-Building on existing initiatives, we have created a grid of 150+ stoat traps across the island (involving 68 landowners), starting with a large area between Whakanewha and Onetangi.
-This effort, generously supported by grants from DOC and Auckland Council, has been spearheaded by Carola Cullum (HCGT trustee) and Jo Richie (Treescape Environmental) and a trapper team led by stoat expert Adam Ingram.
+Building on existing initiatives, we created a grid of 150+ stoat traps across the island (involving 68 landowners), starting with a large area between Whakanewha and Onetangi.
+This effort was generously supported by grants from DOC and Auckland Council.

-This project is complemented by similar trapping by landowners in the Western end of the island, coordinated by Sir Rob Fenwick (HGCT Patron and Chair of Predator Free NZ).
-In the first half of 2017 we hope to extend the project to Oneroa and the Eastern end of the island.
+This project was complemented by similar trapping by landowners in the Western end of the island, coordinated by Sir Rob Fenwick (HGCT Patron and Chair of Predator Free NZ).

-Rodents will be our next target – in 2017 we will be formulating a predator management plan and asking everyone to help us in a huge push to significantly reduce rat numbers, using new technology where we can to eventually rid our island of these critters.
-We will be building on what is already being done by the likes of Auckland Council and the Local Board, Forest and Bird, Rocky Bay Ratbusters and numerous individuals island wide, identifying the gaps and working out the best ways of filling them.
+Rodents will be the next target –and this will form a further part of the Te Korowai O Waiheke project.
+It will build on what is already being done by the likes of Auckland Council and the Local Board, Forest and Bird, Rocky Bay Ratbusters and numerous individuals island wide, identifying the gaps and working out the best ways of filling them.

 A significant part of this island wide predator free programme is a partnership with the community.
 We cannot undertake the work without your support for both the work on the ground as well as helping sell the benefits of a predator free environment.
 The greatest challenges will be removing the last few animals of each species and setting in place a biosecurity programme to ensure they do not return by swimming or coming in with freight/boats.
 Your support and any ideas about how we might do this are warmly welcomed.